- A vertical search engine is built for a specific type of content or industry vertical.

 - Only optimize for the search engines that will provide solid ROI.

 Your performance in Google’s universal search results may be the key to healthy organic traffic.
 However, that doesn’t mean Google Search is the only game in town.
-Learn to dominate vertical search engines, and you’ll open up a world of additional opportunities to target conversion-ready prospects and all the ways they search.
+Learn to dominate vertical search engines, and you’ll open up a world of additional opportunities to target prospects throughout the conversion funnel.

 A vertical search engine is a specialized search engine built for a specific type of content or vertical.
 We use vertical search technology all the time, but it’s so intuitive for us that we may not always think about it.
 Any time we hunt for images on Pinterest, search for a product on Amazon, look for jobs on a site like Indeed, or discover new videos on YouTube, we’re using a vertical search engine.
 Essentially, these engines are designed to help us trim the fat and deliver the most relevant results for each type of search query.

 When you perform a web search in Google, Bing or Yahoo, you’re using a horizontal search engine (also called general search).
 That’s because those engines return results across the entire internet.
 For example, if you search “Enterprise SEO vs SEM,” Google will show you everything it has on the topic.

 Google vertical search

 In an effort to provide the best possible search experience for the user, Google itself houses a robust network of vertical search engines.
 Most rely on the universal engine’s core search functions, but are then filtered through the lens of different content needs.

 Let’s continue with the previous example.
 Click on one of the other vertical search engines, such as News, and Google will only return news articles for “enterprise SEO vs SEM.”